huggingface/blog/hf-bitsandbytes-integration.md

 )
 ```

 Here it is very important to add the flag `has_fp16_weights`.
-By default, this is set to `True` because currently loading a model with `has_fp16_weights=True` is not very well supported yet.
+By default, this is set to `True` because loading a model with `has_fp16_weights=True` is not very well supported yet.

-5. Now time to load your model in 8-bit!
+5. Finally the fp16 weights are loaded into the 8-bit model!

 ```py
 int8_model.load_state_dict(torch.load("model.pt"))